involvestecnologia/mole/README.md

 # Mole

-This project was born with the objective of facilitating the analysis of the oplog, exporting the information to elasticsearch, where we can use all the visualization tools of Kibana.
+Basically the project consists of replicating information from the oplog to elasticsearch, a stack developed to analyze information, there we can analyze the oplog to identify bottlenecks in MongoDB.

 ## How to execute the project?

+To run the project locally you will need to perform 4 steps:

+- Run a MongoDB cluster with the replication system enabled.
+- Run an elasticsearch cluster.
+- Run Kibana.
+- Run the mole to start replicating the oplog.

+To facilitate this process, I created a docker-compose that starts all this infrastructure, you will only need to activate some settings:

-1. In the project's root directory run the following command.
+1. In the project's root directory start the infrastructure by running the command below on the terminal:

 ```
 docker-compose -f deployments/development/docker-compose.yml up -d
 ```

-2. Access MongoDB and run the command below to enable replication between nodes.
+2. Access MongoDB and activate replication using the command:

 ```
 rs.initiate({